 Back in Escondido we spent a couple of days catching up on homeschooling, Mike had some work to do stateside and we cleaned the boat top to bottom.
 We haven’t really had a break since San Diego to do a much needed thorough cleaning, so the laundry services, showers and fresh water at the dock felt like a gift.

 On our last day in Port we headed up the Steinbeck trail into the canyon deep into the Sierra de la Giganta Mountains.
-This part of Baha has towering mountains that look like spires into the sky.
-The slopes are lush and full of birds, not the cordon cacti covered deserts you expect to see.
-We followed the small arroyo up saw waterfalls, beautiful vistas and deep water pools.
+This part of Baja has towering mountains that look like spires into the sky.
+The slopes are lush and full of birds, not just the cordon cacti covered deserts you expect to see.
+We followed the small arroyo up and saw waterfalls, beautiful vistas and deep water pools.
 The boys bouldered, slid down natural rock water slides, collected hundreds of small toads and climbed up the canyon as far as they could possibly go.
 At some point the canyon was choked with boulders the size of small houses and we couldn’t pass further.
-It was super fun trip and we even saw a tarantula on the way out.
+It was a super fun trip and we even saw a tarantula on the way out.